 For this IAPD update, Rhode Island is asking for federal approval for the full FFY 2020 project budget and related cost allocations.
-Note the DDI integrated solution allocation methodology that begins January 1, 2020, as the October 1 - December 31, 2019 quarter was approved as part of the FFY 2019 cost allocation.
+Note the DDI integrated solution allocation methodology that begins January 1, 2020 has been revised as noted in section 10.
+The October 1 - December 31, 2019 quarter was approved as part of the FFY 2019 cost allocation.